Sunnyio/RealStateBanglore/README.md

 # RealStateBanglore
 This is an an end to end machine learning project.
-It predicts property price in Bangalore based on area, location, BHK, and bath.
+It predicts property price in Bangalore based on area, location, BHK, and No of Bathroom.

 ![app_view](https://github.com/Sunnyio/RealStateBanglore/blob/master/client/app.png?raw=true)
 ## Technology used